-Opioid Use, Dependence and Addiction, and Withdrawal
+Opioid Use, Dependence, Addiction, and Withdrawal

-Opioids are a class of drugs whose chemical compound is naturally found in the opium poppy plant some prescription opioids are made from the plant directly, and others are synthetically made in labs.
+Opioids are a class of drugs that derive from, or mimic, natural substances found in the opium poppy plant; some prescription opioids are made from the plant directly, and others are synthetically made in labs.
 Both are commonly used to treat moderate to severe pain, usually associated with surgery and other medical procedures.
-Prescription opioids may be called by their scientific or brand name - fentanyl, codeine, morphine (Kadian, Avinza), oxymorphone (Opana), hydrocodone (Vicodin), oxycodone (Percocet, OxyContin), Tramadol - but most opioids also have common names - percs, oxy, vikes, OC, oxycotton, happy pills, trammies, chill pills, lean, purp, and dirty sprite.
+Prescription opioids may be called by their scientific or brand names but there are also street names for these drugs.
+Hydrocodone (Vicodin), Oxymorphone (Opana), Oxycodone (OxyContin, Percocet) have street names like "Vike", "Watson-387", "Oxy", "Percs" or "Roxy".
+Morphine, Fentanyl and Codeine (Kadian, Actiq, Embeda or Nurofen) have street names like "monkey", "tango and cash" and "lean".